i5hi/btccapital/README.md

 It is managed by a delegated core team selected by the board, in consensus with the rest of the team.

-It is funded to exactly support a set `n` early renumerations for all team members for n short periods.
+It is funded to exactly support a chosen `n` early renumerations for all team members for `n` short periods.

-This gives everyone a chance to take an early renumeration `n` times over a medium period.
+This gives everyone a chance to take an early payday `n` times over a medium period.

-Those that take an advance are not included in the next renumeration cycle, and their renumeration is divided among other team members.
+Those that take an advance are not included in the next payday cycle, and their payday amount is divided among other team members.

 The remainder of the funds at the end of the medium term cycle is distributed equally to all team members.